ajay-CaTi/a1/README.md

 # First it load React in our code THen loads ReactDOM in our code THen loads Add.js file code THen root.render it inside root div

 # React just give some HE:PER METHODS to build faster APPLICATIONS

+# This code is not raedy to push in production Why Because it is not optimise, minified, not bundled, compressed, optimise images

+#